02A

 • African elephants are also larger than Asian elephants and will have less difficulty delivering an elephant hybrid.

-• Scientists will transfer a hybrid Asian-Woolly Mammoth embryo into a healthy African or Asian elephant surrogate.
+• Scientists will transfer a hybrid Asian-woolly mammoth embryo into a healthy African or Asian elephant surrogate.

 Asian Elephant

-• The Asian elephant is the Woolly Mammoth’s closest living relative, and therefore has the most genes in common with it than any other living animal.
+• The Asian elephant is the woolly mammoth’s closest living relative, and therefore has the most genes in common with it than any other living animal.

 • It is the largest living land animal in Asia.